13 Mistakes New Beekeepers Make

 The bees know what they are doing and want to be left alone.

-When your bees are new, you should be doing a hive inspection about every 7 – 10 days to make sure things are on track.
-As time goes on, you can start limiting your time in the hive and spreading out the timing of visits.
+When your bees are new, you should do a hive inspection about every 7 – 10 days to ensure things are on track.
+As time passes, you can start limiting your time in the hive and spreading out the timing of visits.

 6. Not Wearing Protective Clothing

 What’s this?
-Number 4 out of 6 mistakes we made as beginners you can see by the image on the right.
+Number 4 out of 6 beekeeping mistakes we made as beginners as you can see by the image on the right.

 Don’t get enamored by all those people you see on YouTube in various states of undress tending their bees without protection.
-They’ve got a tolerance for bee venom that you don’t have.
+They’ve got a tolerance for bee venom that you don’t may not have.

 It’s tempting to say, “I’m just going to take a peek.”
 Here’s what that can look like.